loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/07-cosmological-redshift_en.md

 # Cosmological Redshift: Cosmic Shear of Time

-> *"Redshift is the stretching of phase rhythm by the cosmic scale factor."*
+> *"Redshift can be understood as the stretching of phase rhythm by the cosmic scale factor."*

 ## 🎯 Core Proposition

-**Theorem** (Redshift as Phase Rhythm Ratio):
+**Theoretical Proposition** (Redshift as Phase Rhythm Ratio):

-In FRW cosmology, cosmological redshift can be expressed as:
+In FRW cosmology, cosmological redshift can be expressed within the GLS framework as:

 $$\boxed{1 + z = \frac{a(t_0)}{a(t_e)} = \frac{(d\phi/dt)_e}{(d\phi/dt)_0}}$$